PCNs in Surrey & Sussex

 Primary care networks (PCNs) are based on GP registered lists, typically serving natural communities of around 30,000 to 50,000.

-Here are pharmacies in Sussex and Surrey area by A-Z and aligned to their PCN.
+Below is a list of the pharmacies in the Sussex and Surrey area by A-Z and aligned to their PCN.

 Community pharmacy’s role